 Broadcasting Media Intern positions are 40-game (home and road) commitments, plus playoffs.

 These positions include the promotion of the Yarmouth-Dennis Red Sox in various capacities, including PR/media relations, social media, and others.
 Successful candidates will possess strong communication and organizational skills.
 Read below for more information on each position.

-Individuals interested in applying to these positions should email Kyla Costa at email@example.com, attaching a cover letter, resume, and work samples.
-Please include “Y-D Media Internships” in your subject line.
+Individuals interested in applying to these positions should email Shane Skinner at firstname.lastname@example.org, attaching a cover letter or resume and work samples.
+Please include “Y-D Broadcasting Media Internships” in your subject line.